Velomotion logo Velomotion small logo

 components and equipment

-As already mentioned, Canyon made the Grizl CF SL 8 available to us.
-For 2.999 euros you get a very fair package.
-The basis of the Grizl is the light CF frame, which has a wide range of uses and offers good tire clearance.
+As mentioned, Canyon provided us with the Grizl CF SL 8.
+For 2.999 For just €10, you get a very fair package.
+The Grizl's foundation is the lightweight CF frame, which is suitable for a wide range of uses and offers good tire clearance.

 The in-house Canyon FK0087 carbon fork is installed at the front.
 This has decent rigidity and three attachment points on each side for mounting bottle cages & bags and the like.